jialehuo/ceilometer-ecs/README.md

 Support
 -------
-Please file bugs and issues at the Github issues page.
-For more general discussions you can contact the EMC Code team at <a href="https://groups.google.com/forum/#!forum/emccode-users">Google Groups</a> or tagged with **EMC** on <a href="https://stackoverflow.com">Stackoverflow.com</a>.
+Please file bugs and issues on the Github issues page for this project.
+This is to help keep track and document everything related to this repo.
+For general discussions and further support you can join the [EMC {code} Community slack channel](http://community.emccode.com/).
+Lastly, for questions asked on [Stackoverflow.com](https://stackoverflow.com) please tag them with **EMC**.
 The code and documentation are released with no warranties or SLAs and are intended to be supported through a community driven process.